AD-SDL/rpl_workcell/color_picker/README.md

 The RPL Color picker system is designed as a test system for integrating machine learning and optimization techniques with the robotic experimentation available in our workcell.
 The system chooses a random target color, and then runs one of a number of different optimizers to find the optimal combination of 3 differently colored liquids to most closely match that color.
 The colors are mixed using the robotic workcell in RPL, allowing for continuous running and higher throughput.
 The system is intended as a demonstration of the RPLs ability to facilitate automatic discovery.

 ## Workcell
 The color picker workflow integrates a number of different modules in the overall RPL system.
-Please refer to the RPL workcell documentation for the terminology around different levels of functioning.
+Please refer to the RPL workcell documentation [here](https://github.com/AD-SDL/rpl_workcell/blob/main/README.md) for additional information and terminology

 ### Modules (in order of use in workflow):
 ### Hudson Sciclops: